 UPDATE: See Part 2 for a detailed tutorial on how to make the handkerchief skirt and torn sleeve top.

 How To Make A Ghost Costume

 But if you are in a hurry, or you don’t have a sewing machine, you can just make the hooded cape and use a store-bought skirt and top.
 While it is faster to use a sewing machine to make the cape, you can definitely sew the cape by hand.
-(I am heading out to trick or treat with my kids, but I will update soon with sewing instructions.)

 We are thrilled with how well our ghost costume turned out.

 The organza fabric we used for the hooded cape gives the costume a shimmering, luxurious quality.

 We were going to make the cape from sparkling white tulle but opted for organza instead.
 I am so glad we did.
 I love how the cape almost glows in the light.

 One of the challenges with making a DIY ghost costume is that it can block vision, making it hard for kids to see while trick or treating.

 Since this ghost costume uses a hood that doesn’t cover your face, it’s much safer for kids or teens to wear while out on Halloween night.

 For our version of this ghost costume, we wanted the cape to be extra long and flowing for our Halloween photoshoot.
 But to make it more practical for trick-or-treating or wearing to a Halloween party, we would recommend you make the cape shorter so that it is ankle length or use safety pins to pin it up.